Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 Event the very low level components of a Linux installation can differ, even within a single distribution.
-Users can choose a different boot loader (which loads the operating sysetm) and even a different file system format.
-Most Linux distributions will use the Ext4 file system by default, but it's a simple matter to select and install any number of others depeding on perference:  btrFS, XFS, ZFS, JFS are all examples of file systems.
-Should an examiner come across one of these, consideration would need to be givent to file recovery, allocation strategies to help determine file activity, and perhaps forensic software support.
+Users can choose a different boot loader (which loads the operating system) and even a different file system format.
+Most Linux distributions will use the Ext4 file system by default, but it's a simple matter to select and install any number of others depending on preference:  btrFS, XFS, ZFS, JFS are all examples of file systems.
+Should an examiner come across one of these, consideration would need to be given to file recovery, allocation strategies to help determine file activity, and perhaps forensic software support.